rubyworks/rubytest-rake/README.md

 #### Bundler

-Using Bundler ass the Gemfile:
+Using Bundler add to your the Gemfile:

+    gem 'rubytest'
     gem 'rubytest-rake'

 Then on the command line: